Electrical Works Pension Fund, Local 103, I.B.E.W. v. Six Flags Entertainment Corporation

 On February 12, 2020, Bernstein Litowitz Berger & Grossmann filed a class action lawsuit for violations of the federal securities laws in the U.S. District Court for the Northern District of Texas against Six Flags Entertainment Corporation (“Six Flags” or the “Company”) and certain of the Company’s current and former senior executives (collectively, “Defendants”), on behalf of investors in Six Flags common stock between April 25, 2018 and February 19, 2020, inclusive (the “Class Period”).

 BLB&G filed this action on behalf of its client, the Electrical Workers Pension Fund, Local 103, I.B.E.W., and the case is captioned Electrical Workers Pension Fund, Local 103, I.B.E.W. v.
-Six Flags Entertainment Corporation, No. 3:20-cv-00346 (N.D.
+Six Flags Entertainment Corporation, No. 4:20-cv-00201-P (N.D.
 Tex.).
 The complaint is based on an extensive proprietary investigation and a careful evaluation of the merits of this case.
-Click here to view the complaint, or click on the Case Documents tab on the left-hand side of the page.

 Six Flags’ Alleged Fraud